 An EHT AP may transmit a Trigger frame that solicits an EHT TB PPDU from an EHT STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames) and the additional rules defined below.

+An EHT AP that includes the Special User Info field in a Trigger frame shall set all bits of the Disregard In U-SIG-1 subfield (B25-B30 of the Special User Info field) and all but last bit of the Disregard In U-SIG-2 subfield (B32-B35 of the Special User Info field) to 1, if dot11EHTBaseLineFeaturesImplementedOnly is equal to true.
+The last bit of the Disregard In U-SIG-2 subfield (B36 of the Special User Info field) is implementation-specific and should be set to 0.